Abasz/ESPRowingMonitor/docs/features.md

 ### Custom BLE Services

-In addition to the implemented standard profiles it exposes certain custom profiles for additional metrics (fully supported by the official [WebGUI](https://abasz.github.io/ESPRowingMonitor-WebGUI/)).
-These are:
+In addition to the implemented standard profiles, ESP Rowing Monitor exposes custom BLE services for additional metrics, settings management, and OTA updates.
+These are fully supported by the official [WebGUI](https://abasz.github.io/ESPRowingMonitor-WebGUI/).
+The custom services are:

-1. Extended Metrics (metrics not included in the base profiles)
-2. Handle Forces recorded during the last drive
+1. Extended Metrics Service, which includes extended metrics, handle forces, and optional delta-time logging
+2. Settings Service for runtime-readable settings and runtime-configurable parameters when enabled
+3. Over-the-Air Update Service for wireless firmware updates

-Please see more details on their specifications and protocols under [Custom BLE Services](docs/custom-ble-services.md).
+Please see more details on their specifications and protocols under [Custom BLE Services](./custom-ble-services.md).

 ## Over-the-Air updates

-Version 6 introduced over-the-air bluetooth update protocol.
-The protocol is implemented in the WebGUI so installation can be done from there.
-This makes updates much easier as the device may not need to be removed.
-As well as allows potential auto update feature in future.
+Version 6 introduced an over-the-air Bluetooth update protocol.
+The protocol is implemented in the WebGUI so firmware updates can be performed from there.
+This makes updates much easier because the device does not need to be removed after the initial installation.

-More detailed on the specification of the protocol can be found in the [OTA protocol documentation](custom-ble-services.md#over-the-air-updater)
+More details on the specification of the protocol can be found in the [OTA protocol documentation](./custom-ble-services.md#over-the-air-updater).

 ## Logging